Performance Attribution Frameworks

 Fixed income returns have multiple moving parts that equity attribution doesn’t face.
 When a bond portfolio beats its benchmark by 50 bps, that outperformance might stem from:

-The durable lesson: attribution isn't optional—it's the only way to know whether your active decisions added value or whether you got lucky on rates.
+What this means in practice: attribution isn’t optional—it’s the only way to know whether your active decisions added value or whether you got lucky on rates.

 The Brinson Framework Adaptation (Why Fixed Income Is Harder)